The San Diego Lemon Law Center

 The Law Office of Michael E. Lindsey

-Mr. Lindsey attended the University of Southern California, Los Angeles, graduating from the University of San Diego School of Law in 1981.
-His practice is in civil litigation, and exclusively in the area of consumer law.
-Mr. Lindsey is a founding member of the Southern California Auto Fraud Lawyers Association, a group of trial lawyers specializing in consumer protection cases under the Automobile Sales Finance Act, the Consumer Legal Remedies Act, and the Song Beverly Act.
-He is also a member of the National Consumer Law Center, and the National Association of Consumer Attorneys, nationwide organizations representing consumers on important areas of the law that affect us all.
-Mr. Lindsey has been a contributor to NACA publications on consumer law issues, and has seven published opinions from California Courts of Appeal, and from the United States Court of Appeal, Ninth Circuit.
+I attended the University of Southern California, Los Angeles, graduating from the University of San Diego School of Law.
+My practice is exclusively in the area of consumer law.
+I am a founding member of the Southern California Auto Fraud Lawyers Association, a group of trial lawyers specializing in consumer protection cases under the Automobile Sales Finance Act, the Consumer Legal Remedies Act, and the Song Beverly Act.
+I am also a member of the National Consumer Law Center, and the National Association of Consumer Attorneys, nationwide organizations representing consumers on important areas of the law that affect us all.
+Over the years I have been a contributor to NACA publications on consumer law issues, and currently have eight published opinions from California Courts of Appeal, and from the United States Court of Appeal, Ninth Circuit.

 What is the Lemon Law?